-The TSF Offset subfield of the STA Info field indicates the offset (Toffset) in 2 μs unit between the TSF timer of the reported AP (TA) and the TSF timer of the reporting AP (TB) and represented in 2s complement signed integer.
-Toffset is calculated as Toffset= Floor((TA – TB)/2).
+The TSF Offset subfield of the STA Info field indicates the offset (Toffset) between the TSF timer of the reported AP (TA) and the TSF timer of the reporting AP (TB) and is encoded as a 2s complement signed integer with units of 2 ms. Toffset is calculated as Toffset= floor((TA – TB)/2). (#11124)

 TGbe editor: Please update the following paragraph as shown below: [CID 11126]

-Each bit Bj (j≠i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equals to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to Link IDs equal to <i, j> is NSTR and the Basic Multi-Link element contains a Per-STA Profile subelement with Link ID value equals to j; otherwise it is set to 0.
-Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i is reserved.
+Each bit Bj (j≠i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal (#11126) to i (where 0 ≤ i < 15) is set to 1 if the link pair corresponding to Link IDs equal to <i, j> is NSTR and the Basic Multi-Link element contains a Per-STA Profile subelement with Link ID value equal (#11126) to j; otherwise it is set to 0.
+Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equal (#11126) to i is reserved.

 TGbe editor: Please update the following paragraph as shown below: [CID 11127]

-The BSS Parameters Change Count subfield of the STA Info field is defined in 9.4.2.170.2 (Neighbor AP Information field) and carries the value of BSS parameters change count for the reported AP.
+The BSS Parameters Change Count subfield of the STA Info field is defined in 9.4.2.170.2 (Neighbor AP Information field) and carries the most recent BSS parameters change count corresponding to the reported AP. (#11127)

 35.3.19.2 Discovery of an NSTR mobile AP MLD